Index of Effects, Generators, Analyzers and Tools

 • Repair: Fix one particular short click, pop or other glitch no more than 128 samples long.

-Add reverberation or echo
+These add reverberation or echo to your audio:

 • Delay: A configurable delay effect with variable delay time and pitch shifting of the delays.